geraldo-reboucas/nvdbspeedlimit/README.md

 ### Road classification

-The road class attribute `roadclass` is a number ranging from 0 (Motorway) to 9 (little used residential or forest roads).
+The road class attribute `funcroadclass` is a number ranging from 0 (Motorway) to 9 (little used residential or forest roads).
 We use this attribute in our own routing application, always striving to connect to and stay on the best quality (lowest number) for the majority of the route.
 The attribute `level`, ranging from 0 (important/best quality roads) to 3 (residential), is an older and now obsolete classification.

+> Comment 2022-09-09: On inspection, we see that the functional road class values range from 0 to 10.
+We're not really sure why, but will investigate.
+The original data does not have the value 10.

 The attribute `routeid` is the unique link sequence ID in our road data base.
 Together with our non-dimmensional linear reference system (attributes `from_measure` and `to_measure` we have a persistent identifier to the NVDB road network. _(We don't delete link sequences in NVDB, we just give them a termination date, so the reference is still valid even if this particular road may cease to exists)._